Details of trade union support available to staff working in Hertfordshire schools. More details will be added as they become available.

 To find out more about them and to enquire about membership then you can read more about them here:

 With three hundred thousand members across all sectors from early years to further education, the National Association of Schoolmasters Union of Women Teachers (NASUWT) is the largest teachers' union in the UK.

 The union provides an array of services, including high-quality support, advice and representation for members; legal representation; national and regional training programmes; and professional seminars and conferences.

 NASUWT is also politically independent.
 It makes no donations either directly or indirectly.
-The union's aim is to serve the best interests of teachers teachers, no matter which party forms the government at national or local level.
+The union's aim is to serve the best interests of teachers, no matter which party forms the government at national or local level.

 To seek advice on any employment-related matters, members in England should call 03330 145550 or email firstname.lastname@example.org.

-The National Union of Teachers (NUT)
+The National Education Union